 An easy blackberry cobbler recipe made with sweet juicy blackberries and topped with a golden cobbler crust flavoured with vanilla and ground almonds.

-A delicious dessert for blackberry season, but you can use frozen blackberries out of season too!
+This is a delicious dessert for blackberry season, but you can use frozen blackberries out of season too!

 It's a really easy dessert to make too!
 The kids love mixing the cobbler topping together, and it's just as quick to make as a crumble.